 Creditors should be invited by the Insolvency Practitioner at an early stage to set up and be a member of a creditors committee.
 Take advantage of such an opportunity because it gives you real influence over how a case is to be handled.
 Collaborate with other creditors to ensure that you have a minimum of three committee members, otherwise no creditors committee can be formed and the opportunity may be lost.

 Once a creditors committee is formed then you can have some real and even greater influence over the insolvency process, the fees of the Insolvency Practitioner and the right to review the Insolvency Practitioner’s record of the proceedings.

 The Oliver Elliot Approach has its roots in the principle of integrity and transparency so we have provided this detailed Creditors Insolvency Advice guide.
 Creditors active engagement with the Insolvency Practitioner is to be very much encouraged.

 If you have any queries as a creditor and this creditors insolvency advice guide or otherwise about insolvency, contact our CEO Elliot Green at email@example.com or on 020 3925 3613.

-This post ‘Creditors Insolvency Advice’ is not legal advice and no liability is accepted for any reliance placed upon the same.
+Disclaimer: This post ‘Creditors Insolvency Guide’ is not legal advice and no liability is accepted for any reliance placed upon the same.